Human rights in Samoa: Freedom of Religion

 Article 11 of the Constitution of Samoa guarantees Freedom of Religion.
 The preamble to the 1960 Constitution enunciates Samoa as “an independent State based on Christian principles and Samoan custom and traditions”.
 The major issues concerning freedom of religion throughout the years gave rise to international criticism and international media coverage as well as legal battles.
-These issues stem from the inconsistencies in theory, including a clear definition of what religious freedom is, the interpretation of Article 11 and practices in the local level in villages.
+These issues stem from inconsistencies in theory, including a clear definition of religious freedom, the interpretation of Article 11, and practices at the local level in villages.